— By Jessica Smith

 With healthy food, you get a happy mood.
 So, ensure you stick to a nutritious diet.
 The next time you feel moody or depressed, pay attention; it could be your body telling you to eat healthy.
 Because, you can eat yourself happier.

 • • •

-Author Bio: Written by Jessica Smith.
-Jessica is an avid reader who enjoys getting lost in the world of books.
+Author Bio: Jessica Smith is an avid reader who enjoys getting lost in the world of books.
 Holding on to her passion for fitness, she believes that a healthy diet is a key to healthy living.
 She is a regular contributor at high supplies.

 √ If You enjoyed this, please share it on Facebook or Twitter or LinkedIn below.